-attachment Suppose you l had two documents called A and B. If a ------------ --------------- ------------------- ---------------------- document, A, is attached to another document, B, then A continues to exist as a separate document that is "carried" by B. A is shown as an icon within B. A can be opened and viewed independently and can be detached from B at a later time, as if never attached at all.
+attachment Suppose you had two documents called A and B. If a document, A, is attached to another document, B, then A continues to exist as a separate document that is "carried" by B. A is shown as an icon within B. A can be opened and viewed independently and can be detached from B at a later time, as if never attached at all.

-scrollable and include room for showing icon labels.
+attachment list The area in which attachments are displayed.
+Should be scrollable and include room for showing icon labels.